Alternative dispute resolution: Definition

-ADR has historically been divided between methods of resolving disputes outside of official judicial mechanisms and informal methods attached to official judical mechanisms.
+ADR has historically been divided between methods of resolving disputes outside of official judicial mechanisms and informal methods attached to official judicial mechanisms.
 Regardless of whether they are part of an overarching proceeding, the mechanisms are generally similar.
 There are four general classes of ADR: negotiation, mediation, collaborative law, and arbitration.
+In some contexts, such as in the settlement of investment disputes, arbitration is not considered as a form of ADR, since it is the principal means of settling these disputes.
 Some academics include conciliation as a fifth category, but others include this within the definition of mediation.

 Conflict resolution is one major goal of all the ADR processes.
 If a process leads to resolution, it is a dispute resolution process.
 "Alternative" dispute resolution is usually considered to be alternative to litigation.
 For example, corporate dispute resolution can involve a customer service department handling disputes about its own products; addressing concerns between consumers and independent, third-party sellers; and participating in a reputation-based enforcement mechanism.
 It also can be used as a colloquialism for allowing a dispute to drop or as an alternative to violence.

-In recent years there has been more discussion about taking a systems approach in order to offer different kinds of options to people who are in conflict, and to foster "appropriate" dispute resolution.
+In recent years, there has been more discussion about taking a systems approach in order to offer different kinds of options to people who are in conflict and to foster "appropriate" dispute resolution.
 That is, some cases and some complaints, in fact, ought to go to a formal grievance, to a court, to the police, to a compliance officer, or to a government IG.
 Other conflicts could be settled by the parties if they had enough support and coaching, and yet other cases need mediation or arbitration.
 Thus "alternative" dispute resolution usually means a method that is not the courts.
-"Appropriate" dispute resolution considers all the possible responsible options for conflict resolution that are relevant for a given issue.
+"Appropriate" dispute resolution considers all the possible responsible options for conflict resolution that are relevant to a given issue.

 Negotiation

 In negotiation, participation is voluntary and there is no third party who facilitates the resolution process or imposes a resolution.
-(NB – a third party like a chaplain or organizational ombudsperson or social worker or a skilled friend may be coaching one or both of the parties behind the scene, a process called "Helping People Help Themselves" – see Helping People Help Themselves, in Negotiation Journal July 1990, pp. 239–248, which includes a section on helping someone draft a letter to someone who is perceived to have wronged them.)
+(NB – a third party like a chaplain or organizational ombudsperson or social worker or a skilled friend may be coaching one or both of the parties behind the scenes, a process called "Helping People Help Themselves" – see Helping People Help Themselves, in Negotiation Journal July 1990, pp. 239–248, which includes a section on helping someone draft a letter to someone who is perceived to have wronged them.)